Dennis-B1988/join-task-manager/README.md

   - Subtasks (with completion tracking)
   - Contact assignments
 - Assign tasks to one or more contacts
-- Tasks are automatically placed into the correct board column based on status

 ### 🗂️ Board View